Starchup/code-conventions/README.md

 ### Frontend CSS

-* Tab size: 4 spaces
+* Indent size: 4 spaces
 * Always use `rem` for fonts instead of `em`
 * Try to avoid `%` vs `calc` for fonts, but they are allowed
 * Don't use `vh`/`vw` for layout